umwelt-software/tinyproto/README.md

 I2C or any other communication channels.
 You don't need to think about data synchronization between points.
 The library use no dynamic allocation of memory.
 TinyProto is based on RFC 1662, it implements the following frames:
- * U-frames (SABM, UA)
+ * U-frames (SABM,, SNRM, UA)
  * S-frames (REJ, RR)
  * I-frames

 Tiny Protocol is NOT an application layer protocol, although, for example, it can be used with Protocol Buffers.
+The protocol supports ABM and NRM modes.

 ## Key Features

 Main features:
- * Hot plug/unplug support
+ * Hot plug/unplug support (for ABM mode)
- * Connection autorecover for Full duplex and Light protocols (with enabled crc)
+ * Connection autorecover for Full duplex (both for ABM and NRM modes) and Light protocols (with enabled crc)
  * Platform independent hdlc framing implementation (hdlc low level API: hdlc_ll_xxxx)
  * High level hdlc implementation for backward compatibility with previous releases (hdlc_xxxx API)
  * Easy to use Light protcol (tiny_light_xxxx API, see examples)
- * Full-duplex protocol (tiny_fd_xxxx true RFC 1662 implementation, supports confirmation, frames retransmissions)
+ * Full-duplex protocol (tiny_fd_xxxx true RFC 1662 implementation, supports confirmation, frames retransmissions: ABM and NRM modes )
- * Error detection
+ * Error detection (both for ABM and NRM modes)
    * Simple 8-bit checksum (sum of bytes)
    * FCS16 (CCITT-16)
    * FCS32 (CCITT-32)